ATB-UQ/PyThinFilm/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-PyThinFilm - Python Thin-Film Deposition Simulation using GROMACS
+PyThinFilm - Python Thin-Film Deposition Simulation Using GROMACS
 =================================================================

 PyThinFilm is a `Python <https://www.python.org/>`_ tool designed to assist users with configuring and running molecular dynamics simulations of thin-film deposition processes in `GROMACS <https://www.gromacs.org/>`_.